Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 A hybrid environment is where your on-premises Exchange server is synced with Office 365.
 CodeTwo migration software can be successfully used for scenarios that involve migrating data from or to such an environment.
 What is a hybrid migration?
 How to perform the hybrid migration Use cases for the hybrid migration What is a hybrid [...]

 The licensing model of CodeTwo Office 365 Migration is based on the total number of source mailboxes that will be migrated.
 Each migrated mailbox consumes one license.
-Regardless of the number of licenses that you purchased, you will only receive one license key.
+Regardless of the number of licenses that you purchase, you will only receive one license key.
 The key contains information on how many mailboxes can be migrated with the [...]

 Once the installation of CodeTwo Office 365 Migration is finished, you have to choose a source environment from which the data will be pulled and migrated to selected mailboxes in target Office 365.
 This article describes how to connect to a source IMAP server.
 Important You must be aware that to migrate via IMAP you need to have [...]